-The European General Data Protection Regulation is widely misunderstood by many small businesses.
-It’s one of those topics that many people have some idea about and are keen to talk loudly about, while frequently missing the point, although few really understand it.
+Many small businesses widely misunderstand the European General Data Protection Regulation.
+It’s one of those topics that many people have some idea about and are keen to talk loudly about while frequently missing the point, although few understand it.

 The regulation came into force on May 25th, 2018, and replaced the 1995 EU data protection directive, which allowed each EU member state to govern their own rules, leading to a disparity in the way data protection was enforced across the EU.

-GDPR created a standard set of rules across the continent and enforces penalties for misuse and loss of data.
+GDPR created a standard set of rules across the continent and enforced penalties for misuse and data loss.

-Despite what many, many, marketers believe, GDPR is not a marketing issue.
-Sure, some marketing processes are affected, but at its core, GDPR isn’t concerned with marketing but, rather, how companies obtain, store, and process personal data.
+Despite what many marketers believe, GDPR is not a marketing issue.
+Sure, some marketing processes are affected, but at its core, GDPR isn’t concerned with marketing but rather how companies obtain, store, and process personal data.

-The point in GDPR is not to catch small businesses out but to protect EU citizens’ digital information and set a standard for data privacy that leads the world.
+The point of GDPR is not to catch small businesses but to protect EU citizens’ digital information and set a standard for data privacy that leads the world.

 Identity fraud is growing year on year.
 For this reason, data protection should be a massive concern for any company that processes personally identifiable information (PII).

-GDPR simply adds protection by way of a legal framework that all companies controlling or processing European citizens’ data must abide by.
+GDPR adds protection through a legal framework that all companies controlling or processing European citizens’ data must abide by.

-GDPR requires organisations to notify the Information Commissioner’s Office (ICO) in the event of a breach of personal data, and allows citizens to make a complaint against any organisation they think is wrongfully collecting or processing their personal data.
+GDPR requires organizations to notify the Information Commissioner’s Office (ICO) of a personal data breach and allows citizens to complain against any organization they think is wrongfully collecting or processing their data.

 The text of the GDPR can be read at https://www.privacy-regulation.eu/.

-Since May 25th, 2018, the number of breach notifications and data protection complaints across Europe has increased significantly.
+Since May 25th, 2018, breach notifications and data protection complaints across Europe have increased significantly.

-According to the European Commission, Between May 25th and December 31st, 2018, there were 95,180 GDPR complaints from individuals, according to the European Commission.
-DLA Piper reports that in the 8 months since the regulations came into force, there were over 59,000 data breach notifications and a total of 91 fines.
+According to the European Commission, Between May 25th and December 31st, 2018, there were 95,180 GDPR complaints from individuals.
+DLA Piper reports that in the eight months since the regulations came into force, there were over 59,000 data breach notifications and 91 fines.

-The largest fine so far isn’t actually connected to a data breach, but non-compliance with regards to collection of data, and was handed to Google.
+The largest fine isn’t connected to a data breach but non-compliance regarding data collection and was handed to Google.

-In January 2019, the French data regulator, CNIL, fined Google €50m for “lack of transparency, inadequate information and lack of valid consent regarding ads personalisation”.
+In January 2019, the French data regulator, CNIL, fined Google €50m for “lack of transparency, inadequate information and lack of valid consent regarding ads personalization.”

-CNIL decided that Google had “no valid legal basis to process the personal data of the users of its services, particularly for ads personalization purposes”.
+CNIL decided that Google had “no valid legal basis for processing the personal data of the users of its services, particularly for ads personalization purposes.”

-According to CNIL, Google had not obtained clear consent to process data because “Users are not able to fully understand the extent of the processing operations carried out by Google” as essential information was “excessively disseminated across several documents”.
+According to CNIL, Google had not obtained explicit consent to process data because “Users cannot fully understand the extent of the processing operations carried out by Google” as essential information was “excessively disseminated across several documents.”

-Whilst Google claims they do in fact obtain the user’s consent to process data for ads personalisation, the committee decided that the consent is not valid for two reasons:
+While Google claims they do obtain the User’s consent to process data for ads personalization, the committee decided that the license is not valid for two reasons:

-Therefore, the user gives his or her consent in full, for all the processing operations purposes carried out by GOOGLE based on this consent (ads personalization, speech recognition, etc.).
-However, the GDPR provides that the consent is “specific” only if it is given distinctly for each purpose”.
+Therefore, the User gives their consent in full for all the processing operations carried out by GOOGLE based on this consent (ads personalization, speech recognition, etc.).
+However, the GDPR provides that the consent is “specific” only if given distinctly for each purpose.”

 Now, having a pre-ticked box is just asking for trouble as it’s specifically against the terms of GDPR.
-The part I find most interesting, though, is that even though users agreed to the processing of their information, the consent is not considered valid as users had to tick a single agreement box to consent to all of Google’s data processing and is therefore not unambiguous.
+The part I find most interesting is that even though users agreed to process their information, the consent is not considered valid.
+Users had to tick a single agreement box to consent to all Google’s data processing.
+Therefore not unambiguous.

-This decision may have set a precedent that will likely have major implications not only for Google, but for any company that collects user data as part of their business model.
+This decision may have set a precedent that will likely have significant implications for Google and any company that collects user data as part of its business model.

 The sheer amount of PII floating around is more than most people realise.

-Name, date and place of birth, social security and tax ID numbers, vehicle registration, etc. are the obvious ones, but PII also includes racial or ethnic origin, biometric data such as iris and retinal scans, and fingerprints, as well as digital information such as email address and IP address.
+The obvious ones are name, date, place of birth, social security, tax ID numbers, vehicle registration, etc. Still, PII also includes racial or ethnic origin, biometric data such as iris and retinal scans and fingerprints, and digital information such as email address and IP address.

-Allowing unauthorised access to these pieces of data can be extremely damaging to the individuals concerned.
-Whilst losing a single piece of PII is unlikely to harm a person, when several pieces are combined they can be used to open fraudulent credit card accounts, falsify police reports, and even take out a mortgage.
+Allowing unauthorized access to these pieces of data can be highly damaging to the individuals concerned.
+While losing a single part of PII is unlikely to harm a person, when several elements are combined, they can be used to open fraudulent credit card accounts, falsify police reports, and even take out a mortgage.

-We’d hope that the bank or other organisation involved would be helpful in clearing up the situation, but these types of identity theft can impact a person’s financial and mental wellbeing for many years.
+We’d hope that the bank or other organization would help clear up the situation.
+Still, these types of identity theft can impact a person’s financial and mental well-being for many years.

 There are three ways to get into trouble with GDPR.

-It’s extremely important to identify personal data and be conscious of how your organisation is keeping it protected in its three main states – in use, at rest, and in motion.
+It is identifying personal data and conscious of how your organization keeps it protected in its three central states – in use, rest, and motion.

-From this you can establish a framework of securing PII and GDPR compliance that can be demonstrated in the event of inspection.
+From this, you can establish a framework for securing PII and GDPR compliance that can be demonstrated during an inspection.

-The lengths you have to go to with regards to cyber security really depend on which data you collect and how.
-For many small businesses that don’t directly collect or control their customers’ data, security is often provided by the services they use.
+The lengths you go to regarding cyber security depend on which data you collect.
+For many small businesses that don’t directly manage or control their customers’ data, the services they use often provide protection.